Derplar/Capstone-Project/README.md

 The default for each option should be fine.

-Navigate to the repository location in your computer, go into web/react/src and copy all contents into the srcHolder, then delete src.
+Navigate to the repository location in your computer, go into reactapp/reactapp/ and copy all contents into the srcHolder, then delete all files in reactapp/reactapp/

 Open up the command line terminal and navigate INTO the web folder.